5 Eco-Resorts in Komodo Islands for a Sustainable Scuba Vacation

 Angel Island Eco Resort

-Angel Island Resort was created with the vision of providing an environmentally friendly and community-oriented getaway in Komodo.
+One of the things we love most about Angel Island Eco Resort is that sustainability isn’t an afterthought.
+It was created with the vision of providing an environmentally friendly and community-oriented getaway in Komodo from the get-go.

-Each of the handcrafted cottages at this eco-friendly Komodo resort is constructed from local hardwoods and thatched palm fronds, and nestles within tropical gardens.
+Each of the handcrafted cottages at this eco-friendly Komodo resort is constructed from local hardwoods and thatched palm fronds.
 By setting structures back from the water and utilising existing clearings in the forest, the resort is helping to protect the coastal ecosystem.

 Komodo Resort